-For US science, one of today’s most pressing challenges is to maximize scientific impact by building a workforce that fully reflects our increasingly diverse country.
-HHMI is committed to advancing diversity, equity, and inclusion in academic science at key points along career pathways, from undergraduate to tenured faculty.
+For US science, one of today’s most pressing challenges is to maximize scientific impact by building a workforce that fully reflects our diverse country.
+HHMI is committed to advancing diversity, equity, and inclusion in academic scienceexternal link, opens in a new tab at key points along career pathways, from undergraduate to tenured faculty.

 Scholars are appointed to a five-year term, renewable for a second five-year term after a successful progress evaluation.
-Each Scholar receives up to $8.6 million over 10 years, including full salary, benefits, a research budget, and scientific equipment.
-They also participate in professional development to advance their leadership and mentorship skills.
+Each Scholar receives up to $8.6 million over the ten-year period, including full salary, benefits, a research budget, and scientific equipment.
+They also participate in professional development to advance their leadership and mentoring skills.

 About Dr. Freeman A. Hrabowski III